foo-dogsquared/freebies-hunt-api/src/list.md

 - [patrickJMT](https://www.youtube.com/channel/UCFe6jenM1Bc54qtBsIJGRZQ) | Focuses on mathematicLs so if you want to learn math through YouTube, here is one channel that specializes on it.
 - [Professor Dave Explains](https://www.youtube.com/channel/UC0cd_-e49hZpWLH3UIwoWRA) | A YouTube channel of a teacher who produces content on various academic topics including mathematics, sciences, and history.
 - [Professor Leonard](https://www.youtube.com/channel/UCoHhuummRZaIVX7bD4t2czg) | **(Recommended for calculus stuff, also pair this one with Eddie Woo and you got a pair of YouTube channels to teach you the high school math.)** A YouTube channel that focuses on giving topics on calculus.
-- [Siraj Raval](https://www.youtube.com/channel/UCWN3xxRkmTPmbKwht9FuE5A) | A YouTuber that focuses on anything related to machine learning and AI development.
 - [The Coding Train](https://www.youtube.com/channel/UCvjgXvBlbQiydffZU7m1_aw) | **(Recommend it a lot!
 Dan Shiffman is not only a good instructor but a very entertaining one, too! 🤗)** A programming YouTube channel mainly hosted by [Dan Shiffman](https://shiffman.net/) that focuses on mathematical and creative coding.
 - [Travesty Media](https://www.youtube.com/user/TechGuyWeb/) | **(A very good starting point on web development.)** Focuses on creating simple and easy-to-follow web development and programming content.
 - [Vsauce](https://www.youtube.com/user/Vsauce) | **(Need to say more?)** It's a YouTube channel led by Michael Stevens that focuses on the knowledge.
 Any type of knowledge and nerd-labelled stuff, really.